shaunlebron/pacman/README.md

 - all javascript source files are located in the "src/" directory
 - "build.sh" file concatenates all the source files into "pacman.js" in the top directory
 - "debug.htm" displays the game by using the "src/*.js" files
-- "index.htm" displays the game by using the "pacman.js" file only.
+- "index.htm" displays the game by using the "pacman.js" file only
+- the "fruit" directory contains notes and diagrams on Ms. Pac-Man fruit paths
+- the "mapgen" directory contains notes, diagrams, and experiments on procedural Pac-Man maze generation
+- the "sprites" directory contains references sprite sheets and an atlas viewer "atlas.htm" for viewing the scalable game sprites.
+- the "font" directory contains font resources used in the game.

 Credits
 -------